carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > * e) 2.2.1
 >
 > 4. Your group releases data about studied cancer patients following semantic versioning.
-> The last data sets is realeased as 1.11, you added data from a new patient,
+> The last data sets are released as 1.11, you added data from a new patient,
 > what version should you use:
 > * a) 1.12
 > * b) 2.11
 > * c) 2.0
 >
-> 5. You were asked to better anonymize the above cancer data (v1.11) in future realses.
+> 5. You were asked to better anonymize the above cancer data (v1.11) in future releases.
 > Instead of data and time of patient visit you
-> realease only year, the hospital names has been encoded and patient age has been obscured by random noise.
+> release only the year, the hospital names have been encoded and patient age has been obscured by random noise.
 > What version should you use:
 > * a) 1.12
 > * b) 2.11